Bromeliad plants (from the Bromeliaceae family) originate from the Andean highlands of South America. They’re over 100 million years old!

 Have a look at our extensive soil mix article to get to know more about the right ingredients in potting soil.

-The light requirements for a bromeliad plant depends on the species.
+The light requirements for a bromeliad plant depend on the species.
 It can go from one extreme for one species to another extreme for another species.
-There is no one light requirement to be mentioned in this bromeliad care article.

-When your plant has flexible and spineless leaves, you don’t need super bright lights.
+You don’t need bright lights when your plant has flexible and spineless leaves.
 They need lower lights since these plants grow in shady areas.

 The bromeliad plants with stiff leaves are like most plants.
 They need bright but indirect sunlight.
 You can place your bromeliad in either a north or east-facing window.